 Individuals may become a medical laboratory technician (MLT) by completing a two year program in a community college or in the armed forces.
 MLT's work in hospital laboratories or physician offices, but have limited opportunities for advancement into supervisory positions.

-In order to become a clinical laboratory scientist or medical technologist, one must complete a BS degree which includes specific basic science pre-requisites as well as professional courses.
+In order to become a clinical laboratory scientist or medical laboratory scientist, one must complete a BS degree which includes specific basic science pre-requisites as well as professional courses.
 Accredited BS programs typically include four semesters of chemistry including general and organic chemistry and three or four semesters of biology which includes anatomy and physiology and microbiology.
 The professional curriculum includes courses in hematology, immunology, clinical chemistry, microbiology, and transfusion services as well as time spent in a clinical setting using the knowledge and skills learned in the class room.

 What are the requirements for admission to the program at ECU?